hudson-and-thames/arbitragelab/docs/source/copula_approach/trading_strategy.rst

 Use **cumulative log return** data of the stocks during the training/formation period, we proceed with a pseudo-MLE fit to establish a copula that reflects the relation of the two stocks during the training/formation period.

-Then we can calculate the **marginal cumulative probabilities** using trading/testing period data:
+Then we can calculate the **conditional probabilities** using trading/testing period data:

 .. math::
     \begin{align}